 Keith R.A.
 DeCandido and Aaron Rosenberg are attending the 2009 Lunacon to take place at Rye Brook, New York.
 The event will be held through March 20-22.
 Keith R.A.
 DeCandido is author of World of Warcraft: Cycle of Hatred.
 Aaron Rosenberg is author of World of Warcraft: Tides of Darkness and co-writer of World of Warcraft: Beyond the Dark Portal.

+Their scheduled programming doesn’t involve any Blizzard product discussion, but if you are planning to attend Lunacon, they would be glad to meeting you and signing your Warcraft and Starcraft books.
+One of Aaron’s scheduled panels is Tribute to Gygax.
 Description: The biggest name in the development of roleplaying games, and one of the few recognizable names in a low-profile field, Gygax was always a lightning rod for many people’s views about gaming, both from inside and outside the field.
 A look back at Gygax’s life and influence on the field..

 Keith has an interesting panel titled From Book to Film: Description: Why do some books make great movie adaptations, while others fail utterly?
 What are the problems inherent on moving between the two media?
 How do you make a book into a great film?

 Magic from the Star Alliance Modding Community (Samods) posted the last part of his StarCraft campaign analysis: StarCraft Commentary – 3 – Protoss Campaign: The Fall.
 It analyzes each campaign map story similar to what a Director’s Cut does bringing up real life happenings such as the U.S. Civil War and Christianity History among others to describe the Protoss Campaign which is based on real-life influences.